 Venice is a small city in the Veneto region that is built on a group of islands in a lagoon on the Adriatic Sea.
 There are no roads here so people just use canals which are the common means of transport.
 This place is celebrated for its elaborate architecture and art-filled palaces that will enrich your stay in this city.
 Since there are no cars in the city, you must walk or take a boat to see the surrounding attractions which add excitement to your holiday.
 While visiting, here is a list of 10 amazing things you can do to experience this vintage city full of wonders like a local.
 You will be sure to have a wonderful experience as you go back in time whilst in a modern set-up.
-Explore Venice’s off-the-beaten-path locations and scroll down for the best non-touristy things to do in Venice, Italy.
+Before you explore Venice’s off-the-beaten-path locations, take a look at the best budget hotels and vacation rentals for your accommodation needs.
+Then scroll down for the best non-touristy things to do in Venice, Italy.

 Venetians have always been buying their seafood, fresh fruits, and vegetables at the Rialto Market for the since the medieval days which made it one of the oldest aspects of daily life in this floating city.
 At this local market, stalls are well-arranged from seafood hawkers to local specialties from the Venetian lagoon.
 Make sure you take some time to get fresh food since there are so many vendors around selling similar things.
 While at the Rialto Market, make sure to make a stopover at Piazza San Marco and the Doge’s Palace and also have a gondola ride.
 This is one of those places in the world you will experience the finest blend of culture with the preservation of ancient methods.

 Rialto Market Food and Wine Lunchtime Tour of Venice

 Duration: 4 hours